pschatzmann/stm32-i2s/README.md

 # Arduino STM32F411 I2S Library

-I wanted to use I2S in Arduino with my __STM32F411 Black Pill__ processor.
+I wanted to use __I2S__ in Arduino with my __STM32F411 Black Pill__ processor together with my [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools)!
+Unfortunately [STMDuino](https://github.com/stm32duino) does not provide this functionality.

-My first trials failed miserably using the DMA versions of the API, so I decideed to generate a working solution using the STM Cube IDE and then convert this to Arduino.
+My first trials failed miserably using the DMA versions of the HAL API, so I decideed to generate a working solution using the __STM Cube IDE__ and then convert this to Arduino library:

-- The API is using Callbacks to transfer the data.
 - The DMA is used to transfer the data
 - I2S Protocol can be defined with __i2s_default_standard__ variable (default is I2S_STANDARD_PHILIPS)
 - Mode can be selected with __i2s_default_mode__ variable (default is I2S_MODE_MASTER_TX)
 - Full Duplex is supported with __i2s_default_fullduplexmode__ variable (default is I2S_FULLDUPLEXMODE_ENABLE)
 - Sampling rate can be selected with __is2_default_samplerate__ variable(default value is I2S_AUDIOFREQ_44K)
+- The API is using __Callbacks__ to transfer the data.
-- Only 16bit data is supported
+- Only __16bit__ data is supported

 ## Pins